 Aldridge has 28 points and 10 rebounds, Spurs beat Bulls

-LaMarcus Aldridge had 28 points and 10 rebounds to lead the Spurs to an 87-77 victory over the Chicago Bulls in the Bulls’ home opener.
+CHICAGO (AP) — LaMarcus Aldridge had 28 points and 10 rebounds and the San Antonio Spurs beat Chicago 87-77 on Saturday night in the Bulls’ home opener.

-Spurs: Rookie guard Brandon Paul, who grew up in nearby Gurnee, appeared in his first NBA game, logging six seconds of action in the second quarter.
-The 26-year-old Paul, a former University of Illinois standout, was Mr. Basketball of Illinois as a senior at Warren Township High School in 2009. ...
-The Spurs shot just 40.9 percent from the field but held the Bulls to 37.8 percent.
+Spurs: Rookie guard Brandon Paul, who grew up in nearby Gurnee, did not play.
+The 26-year-old Paul, a former University of Illinois standout was Mr. Basketball of Illinois as a senior at Warren Township High School in 2009.

 Bulls: Lopez made the first 3-pointer of his career in the third quarter. ...
 Justin Holliday scored 15 points, but shot 5 of 18 from the field. ...
 Denzel Valentine played after missing Friday’s practice with knee soreness.
 He scored four points in 26 minutes.